 In addition to the Cannabis Advisory Committee, Matt currently serves on the California Advisory Committee on Salmon and Steelhead Trout, the Peer Review Committee for the Fisheries Restoration Grant Program, and the Steelhead Report Card Program Committee.

 Prior to moving to California in 2008, Matt practiced environmental law in Missoula, Montana where served for 8 years as staff counsel for the Clark Fork Coalition, specializing in issues related to hardrock mine permitting, nutrient pollution, mine waste cleanup, natural resource damage restoration, and dam removal.
 He has also served as private counsel in various cases involving federal public lands and resource development.
 Matt earned a B.A. from Northern Arizona University in 1988 and a J.D. from the University of Montana School of Law in 1995.

-Mr. Dombrowski has led the California Retailers Association, one of the most respected trade associations in Sacramento, since 1994.
+Mr. Dombrowski led the California Retailers Association, one of the most respected trade associations in Sacramento, from 1994 through October 2018.
 During that time he has developed and overseen the implementation of the retail industry’s legislative agenda in California, addressing such issues as credit regulation, garment manufacturing, privacy, alcohol, tobacco sales, CEQA and e-fairness.